rclone/rclone/docs/content/filtering.md

 flags.

-Within `--include-from`, `--exclude-from` and `--filter-from` flags rules are processed from top to bottom of the referenced file..
+Within `--include-from`, `--exclude-from` and `--filter-from` flags rules are processed from top to bottom of the referenced file.

 If there is an `--include` or `--include-from` flag specified, rclone implies a `- **` rule which it adds to the bottom of the internal rule